dladowitz/dox_assignment/README.md

 suggestions as I start typing my search query so that I can get results with less typing.

-Description: Provice search suggestions when I type in the search input field.
+Description: Provide search suggestions when I type in the search input field.
 Selecting a search suggestion should perform a search using the suggested keywords.
 Search against article title.